 Notes: Though its existence is not well known, Liberty Station is the largest space craft ever produced on Earth.
 It is the result of Captain Zero trying to destroy the Champions' of Justice Cavern Lair in the Los Angeles hills, and Count Zero's surviving maintenance droids misinterpreting the wreckage and debris.
 They rebuilt the headquarters first, and then, several months later, an experiment was done cross-wiring the teleporter with the hyperdrive unit.
 The result was that they were able to launch the ship without destroying the mountainside.

 Despite its name, Liberty Station is not stationary.
 It is a fully operational spaceship, primarily of Xehnian design, but it has been through a major overhaul.
 Automated systems rergularly move it out of the way of Earth's satellites and other space debris.
 It has become the Champions of Justice primary headquarters, capable of housing the entire team and several guests, as well as several laboratories and recreational areas.
-Its presence over the Earth is what give the Champions access to their teleport system, as well as allowing their communicators to have global range.
+Its presence over the Earth is what give the Champions access to their teleport systems, as well as allowing their communicators to have global range.

 The areas marked in gold are the lifts to get between floors.
 The areas marked in indigo are the heads.
 The green circle that is slightly fore and port of center is a vertical access tunnel for the flying members.
 The interior space of Liberty Station is approximately 450 ft long, 100 feet wide, and 100 feet high (72 hexes x 16 hexes x 16 hexes).